-AMENDMENT 198A FOR THE INTRODUCED BILL
+AMENDMENT 198B FOR THE INTRODUCED BILL

-- 1 An Act to revise provisions related to juvenile offenders. - 2 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 3 Section 1.
-An interim juvenile placement committee is established to consider and develop - 4 alternatives for placement of juvenile offenders, develop findings, report on the findings, and - 5 recommend legislation.
-The speaker shall appoint five members of the House of - 6 Representatives and three members of the public, at least two with involvement in public - 7 education.
-The president pro tempore shall appoint five members of the Senate and three - 8 members of the public, at least two with involvement in public education.
-The Governor shall - 9 appoint five eight individuals with knowledge and experience in juvenile justice.
-If there is a - 10 vacancy on the committee, the vacancy may be filled in the same manner as the original - 11 appointment.
-The committee shall be under the supervision of the Executive Board of the - 12 Legislative Research Council and staffed and funded as an interim legislative committee.
-The - committee shall deliver its report and recommended legislation to the Legislature by January - 14 1, 2023.

-Section 2.
-That § 23-1A-2.1 be REPEALED:

-The attorney general may revise the uniform traffic ticket created pursuant to chapter 23-1A to be used for juvenile cited violations.

-Section 3.
-That § 26-7A-10 be AMENDED:

-- 26-7A-10.
-If a state's attorney is informed by a law enforcement officer or any other person that a child is, or appears to be, within the purview of this chapter and chapter 26-8A, 26-8B, or 26-8C, the state's attorney shall make a preliminary investigation to determine whether further action-shall should be taken.
-On the basis of the preliminary investigation, the state's attorney may: - (1) Decide that no further action is required;
+2 placement committee.
+3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: 4 Section 1.
+An interim juvenile placement committee is established to consider and develop 5 alternatives for placement of juvenile offenders, develop findings, report on the findings, and 6 recommend legislation.
+The speaker shall appoint five members of the House of 7 Representatives.
+The president pro tempore shall appoint five members of the Senate.
+The 8 Governor shall appoint five individuals with knowledge and experience in juvenile justice.
+If 9 there is a vacancy on the committee, the vacancy may be filled in the same manner as the 10 original appointment.
+The committee shall be under the supervision of the Executive Board of 11 the Legislative Research Council and staffed and funded as an interim legislative committee.
+12 The committee shall deliver its report and recommended legislation to the Legislature by 13 January 1, 2023.
+14 Section 2.
+That § 23-1A-2.1 be REPEALED: 15 The attorney general may revise the uniform traffic ticket created pursuant to 16 chapter 23-1A to be used for juvenile cited violations.
+17 Section 3.
+That § 26-7A-10 be AMENDED: 18 26-7A-10.
+If a state's attorney is informed by a law enforcement officer or any 19 other person that a child is, or appears to be, within the purview of this chapter and 20 chapter 26-8A, 26-8B, or 26-8C, the state's attorney shall make a preliminary 21 investigation to determine whether further action shall_should be taken.
+On the basis of 22 the preliminary investigation, the state's attorney may:

+(1) Decide that no further action is required;